 The Whatcom County Council is the legislative branch of Whatcom County government.
 The County Council is comprised of 7 members.
-Two members are elected from each of the 3 County Council districts, and 1 member is elected as the countywide at-large representative.
+One member is elected from each of the 5 County Council districts, and 2 members are elected as the countywide at-large representatives.

 All County Council positions are non-partisan.
 The term of office for each position is 4 years.

 The Whatcom County Council welcomes comments from the public.
 Citizens may contact the councilmembers at the County Council Office, in writing, by phone, by email, and by attending County Council meetings.
 Time is scheduled to accept public comments during the open session of each regularly scheduled County Council meeting.
 Please contact the County Council Office to confirm meeting times and locations.